Goshen College: Campus facilities

 Goshen College has four dormitories, apartment living, and several small group houses.
-Outside the original quadrangle, Goshen's current campus has not been the result of a single master plan; rather the campus has evolved eclectically from building to building as the institution grew.
+Outside the original quadrangle, Goshen's current campus has not been the result of a single master plan.
+Instead, the campus has evolved eclectically from building to building as the institution grew.
 Four-year residency was typical until the mid-1970s, when a growing student enrollment prompted school officials to forgo building new dormitories and allow upperclassmen to live off campus.
 In 2005, Goshen College announced its plan to return to four-year residency.
 With more students on campus, the school has spent over $10 million building and renovating dorms.

-The Roman Gingerich Recreation and Fitness Center is a $7 million facility constructed in 1994 with three full-sized basketball courts, four racquetball courts, a 200-meter indoor track, (formerly) swimming pool (for recreational swimming only) and hot tub, climbing wall, and weight room.
+The Roman Gingerich Recreation and Fitness Center was constructed in 1994 with three full-sized basketball courts, four racquetball courts, a 200-meter indoor track, climbing wall, and weight room.
 The fitness center is open to all students and staff, and is used by community members as well.

 The $24 million Music Center, completed in October 2002, has become regionally renowned for its design and acoustics.
 The Music Center consists of several main sections: Sauder Concert Hall, Rieth Recital Hall, the Art Gallery, and various classrooms, practice rooms and offices.
 Several highlights are a central recording studio, MIDI labs, and Taylor and Boody Opus 41, a 1600-pipe tracker pipe organ, the first in the world with tempering based on alumnus Bradley Lehman's research of Johann Sebastian Bach's notation.
 The facility was designed by Mathes Brierre Architects (design architects), Schmidt Associates (architects of record), and TALASKE (acoustics and audio consultants).

-In September 2019, Goshen College completed the renovation and remodeling of their Union Center.
-The Union Center holds the Leaf Raker Cafe, as well as adding the new Juanita Lark Welcome Center.